btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

 ![Upload to Colab](imgs/upload-colab.gif)

-If you run into any problems, you can email us at mallory@flank.cloud.
+If you run into any problems, you can email us at angus@flank.cloud.
 If you want to view the code in your browser or clone the repo and run locally, [click here](https://github.com/btf-org/flank-quickstart/blob/main/google-colab/flank_quickstart_colab.ipynb).